Magnet Docs v1.1.7 archive docs

 Page Layout

 The page layout is a template that lives in the currently used theme.
-Open up “themes/propeller-1.0/templates/layout.html”.
+Open up “themes/propeller-2.0/templates/layout.html”.
 You should see some fairly basic HTML as well as some variables rendered by magnet.
 Note however, the “block content” section.
 This block is filled in by the “index.html” file, where the HTML for these posts lives.
 Changing the “layout.html” and “index.html” files lets you render the site very differently.
-For instance, in the site settings (“site.yaml”) change the value
+A single theme is included here…

 Images